cosmosclassroom/cosmosintheclassroom/src/hphys/6_circ_grav/quiz_5.3_study_guide.md

 - Definitions/conditions of UCM
 - Centripetal vs. centrifugal (inertia)
 - Variables in UCM (i.e. constant force, changing velocity, etc)
+- The inverse-square nature of Newton's Universal Law of Gravitation

 ### Students Should Be Able To
 - Identify centripetal (and other) forces acting on objects in circular motion